apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## 1. obtain secure offline environment

 In order to accomplish this, I followed the Setup section of the [glacier protocol][glacierprotocol].
-They recommend using two latops in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the machine will always stay offline.
-The generated extended keys (xpub and xpriv) will also be confirmed with two independent open source software packages, so any manufacturer-placed malware to display false extended keys would have to be extremely sophisticated.
+The glacier protocol recommends using two laptops in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the generated keys will be confirmed with two independent open source software packages.
+Any manufacturer-placed malware to display false keys would have to be extremely sophisticated, but if you require further peace of mind then you can always duplicate these steps on another system.

 ### a. get the required equipment